sscovil/index-js/README.md

 ## Custom Mapper

-You can pass a customer module name mapper function as the third argument, to control how a filename is converted to an exported module name.
+You can pass a custom module name mapper function as the third argument, to control how a filename is converted to an exported module name.

 ```js
 const _ = require('lodash');